 3. Know Your on-Page Pop-ups for Maximum Engagement

 Popups are among the best ways to encourage customers/visitors to sign up for your newsletters.
-Surveys act as feedback loop management systems and potential lead generators because customers also want to leave feedback or review after interacting with a business.

 On the other hand, deal popups entice visitors into taking action by creating urgency or showcasing fabulous purchase opportunities.
-Then, popup subscriptions or lead forms ask the visitors for their contact information such as email address, phone number, etc.

 If used correctly, popups work on almost every customer segment, from new visitors to loyal customers.